-The Dr. John Bowman Banks Museum, which is also known as The John Banks House, was the home of Natchez’s first black physician and a hub of the Civil Rights Movement in the 1960s.
+The Dr. John Bowman Banks Museum, also known as The John Banks House, was the home of Natchez’s first black physician and a hub of the Civil Rights Movement in the 1960s.

 Established in 2020, the museum offers a perspective of Natchez’s history that includes community life during the early 20th century and the Civil Rights Movement during the 1960s.